 Iron deficiency anemia as the name implies is a type of anemia that happens when there is no iron present in your diet.
 Also, it can be caused by your body’s refusal to properly absorb iron.

-This is known to be the most popular anemia in the world.
-It however has a treatment strategy.
-Changing your diet and replacing them with iron-rich foods would help solve the problem.
-You can also take supplements and iron pills.
+It however has a treatment strategy, changing your diet and replacing it with iron-rich foods would help solve the problem, you can also take supplements and iron pills.

 2.3.
 Sickle Cell Anemia

-You should know that sickle cell anemia is caused by the alteration in the hemoglobin gene1.
+You should know that sickle cell anemia5 is caused by the alteration in the hemoglobin gene.
 Those suffering from sickle cell anemia have their red blood cells shaped like that of crescent moons; hence the name.

 The crescent-shaped red blood cells are responsible for preventing oxygen from getting to the tissues and organs of the body.
 Sickle cell patients should regularly take their medications to prevent further complications.